rafaavc/feup-comp/README.md

 ## Cons

-- Due to time constraints we could not implement constant folding, that we proposed to do as an extra optimization.
+- Due to time constraints we could not implement constant folding, that we had proposed to do as an extra optimization.